-- Inverted with Toon City; their episodes were very fluidly animated, but it didn't work well with the show's style, making the animation too over-the-top, cartoony, Off Model, and deranged.
+- Inverted with Toon City in that while their episodes were very fluidly animated, it didn't work well with the show's style.
+Making the animation too over-the-top, cartoony, Off Model, and deranged.

 - Pretty much any scene in a Chuck Jones cartoon done by animator Ken Harris.
 His character animation is generally considered the most detailed and on model.